JJSwigut/Stonks/README.md

 # Stonks

-Stonks is a simple, yet effective Android application that provides users with a list of stocks and their current prices.
+Stonks is a simple, yet effective Android application that provides users with a list of stonks and their current prices.
 The application is built with a focus on modern Android development practices and libraries.

 ## Libraries Used